Contrarian Corpus

 Primary demands

-• Restore the efficiency required to continue offering low fares
+• Restore operating efficiency required to sustain low fares

 • Strengthen management capabilities to ensure strong operational performance

-• Invest in technology and run assets to run the reliable operation that passengers and employees deserve
+• Facilitate investment in technology and new assets to run the reliable operation passengers and employees deserve

 KPIs cited

-Reduced second-quarter revenue guidance, representing the eighth guidance cut in 18 months
+Reduced Q2 revenue guidance — the fourth guidance cut in 18 months

 Added a hand-picked new director in a clear effort to entrench the current Board and management